TechHutTV/homelab/media/README.md

 ![Set Network Interface to tun0](https://github.com/TechHutTV/homelab/blob/main/media/images/qbittorrent_tun0.jpeg)

-Next, I added ```HEALTH_VPN_DURATION_INITIAL=120s``` to my glutun enviormental varibles as [per this issue](https://github.com/qdm12/gluetun/issues/1832).
+Next, I added ```HEALTH_VPN_DURATION_INITIAL=120s``` to my glutun enviroment varibles as [per this issue](https://github.com/qdm12/gluetun/issues/1832).
 I updated my arr-compose.yaml above with this varible so you may already have this enabled.
 You can learn more about this on their [wiki](https://github.com/qdm12/gluetun-wiki/blob/main/faq/healthcheck.md).
 If you continue to have issues continue to next solution.

 __Solution #2:__ Another solution, that can be used in conjection with __Solution #1__ is using the [deunhealth](https://github.com/qdm12/deunhealth/tree/main) container to automatically restart qbittorrent when it give an unheathly status.